Xetibo/ReSet-Doc/sections/literature.typ

 order for it to be tested.

 The second issue comes with the user interface, here regular Rust tests are meaningless.
-ReSet would need to use a GTK compatible UI-testing toolkit.
+ReSet would need to use a GTK-compatible UI-testing toolkit.

 After building this testing system, plugins can then also make use of this system by offering integration and unit tests for their use cases.
-This ensures that the plugin does not just work standalone, which would include specific functionality, but also works in the entire system, which would cover the use inside ReSet by DBus and user interfaces.// TODO: Integration tests
+This ensures that the plugin does not just work standalone, which would include specific functionality but also works in the entire system, which would cover the use inside ReSet by DBus and user interfaces.// TODO: Integration tests

 // TODO: How to connect with the rest of the system